sassafras13/sassafras13.github.io/_posts/2020-06-07-PhoneBank.md

 Like many white people of privilege, I am trying to figure out how to fight for the long haul, and I believe that if Joe Biden won the presidential election in 2020, then he _will_ "act on reform" and contribute to improving racial equality in the US.
 Because of this belief, I will keep making phone calls.
 And I will share this post mainly for my white friends as a suggestion that this is one way they can help, too.

 Lastly, please understand that I am not writing this post because I want to value-signal my allyship instead of actually doing something to promote racial equality in the US.
 If you feel that I am, please write to me and tell me your thoughts.
 I will listen and engage with you.
-This is a moment in history when white people need to listen to BIPOC.
+White people need to listen to BIPOC.
 I want to help by learning how to have the difficult conversations that we white people have been avoiding for 400 years.

 ## References:
 [1] Maxouris, C. and Ahmed, S. "Alexandria Ocasio-Cortez's campaign shoes to join museum exhibition."
 CNN Style.
 22 Nov 2018. <https://www.cnn.com/style/article/alexandria-ocasio-cortez-shoes-style-trnd/index.html> Visited 07 Jun 2020.